sethvan/seth_ql/README.md

    _seth_ql_ repo´s _out/build_ folder ( i.e., _out/build/x64-release_ ).
    Save changes.

-   Now just include _<mysql.h>_ and _"seth_ql.h"_ in the source files where you want to use the library
+   Now just include _<mysql.h>_ and _"seth_ql.h"_ in the source files where you want to use the
-   and you should be good to go.
-If using includes from a package manager the path may be _<mysql/mysql.h>_ that
+   library and you should be good to go.
+Depending on how you installed the MySQL client library,
-   needs to be included.
+   include may need to appear as _<mysql/mysql.h>_.

 ## Principal classes and functions